-The archive fills in a gap in the more recent municipal history by putting together artefacts from the holdings, personal memorabilia and conversations held with people who have known or been involved with the site at different points in time, and bringing them in relation to each other chronologically and content-wise.
+The archive fills in a gap in the more recent urban history by putting together artefacts from the holdings, personal memorabilia and conversations held with people who have known or been involved with the site at different points in time, and bringing them in relation to each other chronologically and content-wise.
 Departing from the stories told by different actors from the context of the Lothringer 13 Halle, the various concepts, visions and narratives from the institution’s eventful history are being documented and made accessible.

 The archive has been conceived as a growing installation in the exhibition “over 13 – reflections on an art space” and will be enriched during the exhibition’s duration with further exhibits, threads and connections.
 In the reception office, which is part of the archive in the exhibition, visitors and contemporaries, among them artists, curators as well as former staff members and neighbors are being invited to contribute their personal souvenirs such as invitations and photos, or correspondence and stories to the archive, which will gradually be integrated into the existing installation.

-The Archive of the Subjective Memories is a contribution to the exhibition over 13 – reflections on an art space on the occasion of the 40th anniversary of the art space of the city of Munich, curated by Lisa Britzger and Luzi Gross (Lothringer 13 Halle) in collaboration with Anna Lena von Helldorff with the support ofTheo Thönnessen.
+The Archive of the Subjective Memories is a contribution to the exhibition over 13 – reflections on an art space (10.10.2020—11.4.2021) on the occasion of the 40th anniversary of the art space of the city of Munich, curated by Lisa Britzger and Luzi Gross (Lothringer 13 Halle) in collaboration with Anna Lena von Helldorff with the support ofTheo Thönnessen.

-Lothringer 13 Halle
+Lothringer 13 front room

-Lothringer Straße 13, 81667 Munich
+Lothringer Straße 13, 81667 München